Moving from a prescriptive to a principles-based approach

 - council plan

-Read more about the community engagement principle here - Community Engagement (DOCX, 1.5 MB)
+Read more about the community engagement principle here - Community Engagement (DOCX, 1491.13 KB)

-Read more about the strategic planning principle here - Strategic Planning (DOCX, 1.5 MB)
+Read more about the strategic planning principle here - Strategic Planning (DOCX, 1491.81 KB)

 A significant percentage of a council’s revenue comes from rates, and the community has expectations that these rates will be used to deliver an array of services and infrastructure.
 It is vital that councils undertake responsible spending and investment that ensures financial, social and environmental sustainability.

-The new Local Government Act 2020 is also intended to create a legislative environment that embraces innovation, modern business practices and microeconomic reform.
+The Local Government Act 2020 creates a legislative environment that embraces innovation, modern business practices, and microeconomic reform.

-Read more about the financial management principle here - Financial Management (DOCX, 1.5 MB)
+Read more about the financial management principle here - Financial Management (DOCX, 1490.59 KB)

-Openness, accountability and honesty are essential to build high levels of accountability and trust amongst citizens and enable fully informed engagement in the democratic process.
+Openness, accountability, and honesty are essential to build high levels of accountability and trust among citizens and enable fully informed engagement in the democratic process.

-Councils will be required to adopt and maintain a public transparency policy, which must be in line with underpinning principles in the Act.
+Councils are required to adopt and maintain a public transparency policy, which must be in line with underpinning principles in the Act.

-Read more about the public transparency principle here - Public Transparency (DOCX, 1.5 MB).
+Read more about the public transparency principle here - Public Transparency (DOCX, 1491.43 KB)

 Regulations in the Local Government Act 2020